Table of Contents

-First, the artists stretch the cloth on a wooden frame and size it by an application of gelatin.
+First, the artists stretch the cloth on a wooden frame and size it with an application of gelatin.
 Then, they polish a layer of gesso to create a perfect and smooth surface.

 2. Design establishment

 The patron is often a decider of what he needs to depict in the creative mandala art.
 The painter may receive a diagram to get an idea of the same.
 But, in most cases, the compositions are fixed based on artistic tradition and Buddhist iconography.
 The painters create the preliminary sketch of the mandala art with a charcoal crayon.
-The final drawing, on the other hand, is reinforced with sketches in black ink.
+On the other hand, the final drawing is reinforced with sketches in black ink.

 3. Initial layers of paint